-A state-led initiative working towards better protection for people displaced across borders in the context of disasters and climate change.
+A group of States leading and working together towards better protection for people displaced across borders in the context of disasters and climate change

 Every year, millions of people are forced to leave their homes because of floods, tropical storms, droughts, glacier melting, earthquakes and other natural hazards.
 Many find refuge within their own country, but some have to move abroad.
 Scientists warn that climate change is projected to increase displacement in the future.
 Large-scale displacements have devastating effects on people.
 They create complex challenges that call for urgent partnerships and action beyond traditional silos.